 - Set-up staff carpooling to events

-Ultimately, these practices give you an idea of Serendipity’s commitment to being green.
+Ultimately, these practices give you an idea of Serendipity’s commitment to being green and upholding sustainability practices.

 Having a master’s degree in environmental management, Laura began her professional life working for the U.S. Department of Energy (Office of Energy Efficiency and Renewable Energy Technology).
-It was in graduate school where she realized the country needed to make enormous changes and quickly.
+However, in graduate school, Laura realized the country needed to make enormous changes and quickly.
 As a result, she hoped to help formulate those changes working for the federal government.
 Even before Serendipity, our green road was already formulating.

-“It really was an open your eyes and look at the world moment,” Laura said.
-However, after several years on the government job, Laura began to realize she could have a bigger impact on the local level.
+“It really was an ‘open your eyes and look at the world’ moment,” Laura said.
+After several years on the government job, Laura began to realize she could have a bigger impact on the local level.